JorjaFox/website/content/_posts-old-blog/2015-10-17-racing-extinction-on-discovery.md

 https://www.youtube.com/watch?v=MwxyrLUdcss

-I'm especially delighted because this will be one the first times I've seen Discovery air something <strong>pro</strong> sharks!
+I'm especially delighted because this will be one the first times I've seen Discovery air something **pro** sharks!
 In general, Discovery hypes paranoia about sharks, making them seem pretty terrible.
 This is a change, and I hope it means more.

 <img class="aligncenter size-full wp-image-13756" src="//jfo-static.net/wordpress/2015/10/CRX0mF6UAAEzqsC.jpg" alt="Into an ocean went a world more fantastic than any imagination could inspire." width="600" height="590" />